wapopartners/Fusion-Training-PageBuilder-Features/readme.md

 # fusion-01

-On this branch, we've created and customized a new output type, `default.jsx`, which will become the backbone of our pages.
+On this branch, we've created and customized a new layout, `basic.jsx`, which add semantic markup to our pages.